 practice problem 3

 Snow rarely gets a chance to melt in Antarctica, even in the summer when the sun never sets.
 In the interior of the continent, the temperature of the air hasn't been above the freezing point of water in any significant way for the last 900,000 years.
 The snow that falls there accumulates and accumulates and accumulates until it compresses into rock solid ice — up to 4.5 km thick in some regions.
 Since the snow that falls is originally fluffy with air, the ice that eventually forms still holds remnants of this air — very, very old air.
 By examining the isotopic composition of the gases in carefully extracted cores of this ice we can learn things about the past climatic conditions on earth.
 By extension we might also predict some things about the climate of the future.
-The columns in this data set are as follows:

 - Age of air (years before present)